- ORDER: Suliformes

 - The name Anhinga comes from the Tupi Indians in Brazil, meaning "devil bird" or "evil spirit of the woods."

-- The oldest recorded Anhinga was at least 12 years old.
+- The oldest recorded Anhinga was at least 12 years old when it was shot in Louisiana in 1948.